Most collapses don’t announce themselves. They keep their appointments.

 Route 50 stretched east, eating miles without giving anything back.

-Leo’s last words kept pace anyway.
+Leo’s last words paced him.
 The ones said at the doorway.

 “Second chair’s safe.
 You don’t have to own the room from there.
 You can… be present.”

 The pause was the venom.
 A permission slip to stay small.
 Rain caught him outside Salisbury, sudden and thick.
-Visibility dropped to two taillights and whatever he decided was real.
-The fastback cut through standing water, and the wheel went light, enough to feel the argument leave the pavement and move into his hands.
+Visibility dropped to two taillights.
+He took the rest on faith.
+The fastback cut through standing water, and the wheel went light.
+He felt the road give up.
 The engine held its pitch.
-The wipers kept time.
-The road didn’t forgive him, and he didn’t ask it to.
+The wipers marked time.
+The road withheld forgiveness.

 Second chair.
 Safe.
 Present.

-The words kept their spacing, like they’d practiced.
+The words spaced themselves, like they’d practiced.
 He took 113 on instinct.
 No decision in it.
-Just the turn.
+The turn.
 Gas stations dark.
 Railroads holding onto night.
-Quiet that turned every sound inward, teeth buzzing, pulse loud in his ears.
+Quiet that drove every sound inward, teeth buzzing, pulse loud in his ears.

-Hours burned off behind him without announcing themselves.
-The dark thinned somewhere past the tracks, not sunrise yet, gray leaking in where night had given up.
-Three calls went unanswered.
-He let the phone exhaust itself, slid it into the glove box, and shut it there.
+Hours burned off behind him without announcement.
+The dark thinned past the tracks, not sunrise yet, gray leaking in where night had given up.
+Three calls came in.
+Maya.
+Maya.
+Maya.
+He let the phone exhaust itself, slid it into the glove box.
+The envelope in his coat tapped his ribs.
+He set it on the passenger seat, looked at it a long minute, put it in the glove box with the phone.
+Page unsigned.
+He shut them in together and drove.

 Snow Hill interrupted everything.